4 Key Factors to Retiring with Confidence

 Social factors

-This examines the impact of social connections.
+This examined the impact of social connections.

 The survey found women and those who were married or in a de facto relationship were more socially connected.